A moment of silence during this solemn vigil in Atlanta w/French Consul General Denis Barbet pic.twitter.com/HThZ5u55XC

 SUDAN POLICE CLASH WITH PROTESTERS

 January 30, 2011, Aljazeera

-“South Sudan has reached the 60% turnout needed to pass the referendum on secession from the north.”
+The 60% voter turnout threshold has been passed in the South Sudan Referendum January 12, 2011 “South Sudan has reached the 60% turnout needed to pass the referendum on secession from the north.”
 The threshold was agreed upon in the 2005 peace agreement.
-The results of the referendum, as of yet, remain unknown.

 Bashir Vows to Respect Referendum Results

-While on a trip to South Sudan, Bashir promised to respect the results of the independence referendum and claimed “if the south chooses independence, we will come and congratulate and celebrate with you.”
+January 4, 2011 While on a trip to South Sudan, Bashir promised to respect the results of the independence referendum and claimed “If the south chooses independence, we will come and congratulate and celebrate with you.”
 Nevertheless, Bashir maintained his support of a unified north and south.

 Sen. Con.
 Res.
 71 recognizes “the United States national interest in helping to prevent and mitigate acts of genocide and other mass atrocities against civilians, and [supports and encourages] efforts to develop a whole of government approach to prevent and mitigate such acts.”